 San Bernardino, CA - A 2-year old boy, severely mauled by a family pit bull Thursday, died at 1:18 am this morning according to coroner's officials.
 Yesterday, the child was rushed to Loma Linda University Medical Center with life-threatening injuries.
 In an earlier report, an eyewitness said the child was playing in his backyard when the family pit bull "snapped" and attacked the boy.
 Authorities took two pit bulls from the family home, but only one participated in the attack.

 2010 U.S. Dog Bite Fatalities: January 1 to May 28

-Thus far in 2010, 13 U.S. citizens have suffered death due to serious dog bite injury.
-Of these victims, 8 (62%) were killed by pit bulls and include: Omar Martinez, 3-years old (Apple Valley, CA), Johnny Wilson, 56-years old (Chicago, IL), Anastasia Bingham, 5-years old (Terry, MI), Christine Staab, 37-years old (Philadelphia, PA), Jane Doe, 5-days old (Conyers, GA), Ethel Horton, 65-years old (Lucknow, SC), Thomas Carter Jr., 7-days old (New Port Richey, FL) and Nathan Aguirre.
+Thus far in 2010, canines have killed 13 Americans.
+Of these victims, 8 (62%) were mauled to death by pit bulls and include: Omar Martinez, 3-years old (Apple Valley, CA), Johnny Wilson, 56-years old (Chicago, IL), Anastasia Bingham, 5-years old (Terry, MI), Christine Staab, 37-years old (Philadelphia, PA), Jane Doe, 5-days old (Conyers, GA), Ethel Horton, 65-years old (Lucknow, SC), Thomas Carter Jr., 7-days old (New Port Richey, FL) and 2-year old Nathan Aguirre.

-21.5 to 2-years old is when pit bulls reach maturity and begin to do what they were bred to do: grab ahold of things and shake it until it's dead.
+21.5 to 2-years old is when pit bulls reach maturity and begin to do what they were bred to do: "grab ahold of things and shake it until it's dead."
 Many serious attacks occur when a pit bull is in this age range.

 01/12/10: 2010 Fatality: Pet Pit Bull Kills 3-Year Old Boy in Apple Valley